Skip to main content

 Case 2 total: $1,190

 Result: Grand total = $7,250.
-Priya's employer covers the lawyer and premium processing, so her out-of-pocket is $1,190 (husband's H-4).
+Meera's employer covers the lawyer and premium processing, so her out-of-pocket is $1,190 (husband's H-4).
 Without employer coverage, she'd pay $7,250 herself.
 This breakdown helped her negotiate reimbursement for the H-4 fees in her offer letter.

 Edge Cases That Change the Total